Mythra/Coworker/README.md

   * EchoJob - Echos to the console, and then exits.
   * RemoteJob - Makes an https call to google, waits a minute, and then finishes.

+However we highly recommend reading the [documentation](https://coworker.kungfury.io) for an in-depth explanation of what constructor params we pass into jobs, and an explanation of why things are the way they are.

 ## Benchmarks ##

 _NOTE: Bencmarks were done on the following scenarios:_